Richard Hoeck: Career

 From 1983 to 1990, Hoeck studied at the University of Applied Arts Vienna under Ernst Caramelle and Oswald Oberhuber.

-He received the MoMA PS1 Scholarship in New York City (1993–1994) and the MAK Schindler Scholarship in Los Angeles (2001–2002).
+He received the MoMA PS1 Scholarship in New York City (1993–1994) which culminated in a presentation as part of the exhibition “P.S.1 Studio Artists”.
+The studio programme offered him an early opportunity to present his work within the New York art context.
+He later received the MAK Schindler Scholarship in Los Angeles (2001–2002).

 In 2000, he was awarded the Blinky Palermo Scholarship by the Free State of Saxony and presented the exhibition The Additional Bedroom at the Galerie für Zeitgenössische Kunst in Leipzig.

 Hoeck has exhibited both nationally and internationally, including shows at the Museum Moderner Kunst Stiftung Ludwig (mumok) in Vienna, the 3rd Istanbul Biennial, the 33rd Bienal de São Paulo, and the Contemporary Art Museum in Houston, Texas.

 In 2021, Hoeck contributed to the ORF/BR television film Der weiße Kobold, directed by Marvin Kren.
 Alongside artists Martin Grandits and Christian Anwander, he was commissioned to create original artworks for the production, which explores Vienna's contemporary art scene in a comedic setting.